 Did you ever notice how "bubbly" the soaps are from the big box stores, drugs stores, etc.?
-This is not at all natural and only occurs because there are foaming agents added.
-Soap also has a bad reputation because these kind of "soaps".
+This is not at all natural and only occurs because there are foaming agents and detergents added.
+GOOD soap has a bad reputation because these kind of "soaps".
 Did you know that most commercial soaps actually remove the glycerin in the soap and in its place put in a detergent?!
 This, of course, makes skin very dry and they sell the glycerin back to the consumer in the form of a lotion to ease the dryness.
 Take a look at the name of the products as well.
 REAL soap is called soap, but a bar cannot be called soap if the glycerin is removed, so it is instead called a "beauty bar" or "bath bar".
+It is completely up to the consumer to educate themselves on the products they eat and use on their skin.
+There are so many products in both catagories that are extremely harmful to us, but they are packaged and presented in such a way that we often don't even check to see what they are really made of!

 It's like that old saying: "once you've tried it, you'll never go back!".